2010–2017 Toronto serial homicides: Legal proceedings

 In January 2018, a publication ban was ordered on court proceedings, limiting what could be reported in the media.
 McArthur was detained at the Toronto South Detention Centre.
-Torstar reported on March 19, 2018, that McArthur was being held "in segregation and under constant suicide watch".
-McArthur remained held at Toronto South.
+The Toronto Star reported on March 19, 2018, that McArthur was being held "in segregation and under constant suicide watch".
+As of November 5, 2018, McArthur remained held at Toronto South.
 He made his first court appearance on January 19, 2018, represented by lawyer Marianne Salih.
 He made another brief courtroom appearance on January 29, and subsequently attended via video link, represented by W. Calvin Rosemond of the legal defence firm of Edward H. Royle & Partners.

 Rosemond noted at a February 14, 2018, hearing that it was McArthur's third court appearance without disclosure.
 Crown attorney Mike Cantlon said his office received disclosure from police on February 13, and was in the process of vetting and screening it.
 In mid-March the same year, Cantlon said one package of disclosure had been made to McArthur's lawyers, with more to be expected in the following weeks, some in excess of 10,000 pages owing to the case's complexity.
 On April 25, Cantlon said more evidence would be turned over to the defence before the next scheduled court date, May 23, at which time defence counsel said that they were continuing to receive disclosure.
 On June 22, the Crown stated that it had disclosed all evidence to the defence.

 A judicial pre-trial was scheduled for June 20, 2018.
 The closed-door meeting with the Crown and defence lawyers and a judge was to address issues such as resolving the case without a trial (such as by entering a guilty plea), trial length, and procedural and evidentiary issues.
 Daniel Lerner, a Toronto defence lawyer and former Crown prosecutor, suggested that the Crown should consider severing the charges.
 Lerner noted that a long and complicated trial could put a burden on the jury and create a risk of mistrial.
 Kevin Bryan, a former detective with York Regional Police's forensics unit, considered the amount of evidence to be catalogued and disclosed, and believed a trial was "years away".